Shopping is safe at Bolt Depot. [more]

 Hot dipped galvanized steel

 A low carbon steel for general use.
-Hot dipped galvanized (A153) for very good corrosion resistance.
+Hot dipped galvanized is a coating for very good corrosion resistance.

 -